nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_4_table_exitempty.md

 The entries shown for calls in *Leaving queue for lack of agents* are:

-- Grouping Period
+- `Grouping Period`
-- Queue number
+- `Queue Number`
-- Queue name
+- `Queue Name`
-- Unique Callers (total telephone numbers that have entered the queue counted individually)
+- `Unique Callers`: total telephone numbers that have entered the queue counted individually
-- Total Outgoing Calls No Agents
+- `Total Failed Calls No Agents`
-- Maximum, minimum, average wait before exiting the queue
+- `Maximum, minimum, average wait`: before exiting the queue
-- Maximum queue entry position
+- `Maximum queue entry position`
-- Average queue entry position
+- `Average queue entry position`
-- Maximum exit queue position
+- `Maximum exit queue position`
-- Medium queue exit position
+- `Medium queue exit positioni`

 If no queues have been selected, the data of all will be shown the queues available.